 That said, there are still downsides to declaring Chapter 13 bankruptcy.
 While it won’t stay on your credit report forever, your credit score will drop significantly, making it difficult to apply for new lines of credit.
 You also only get one chance at creating a sticking to your repayment plan with Chapter 13.
 If you aren’t able to keep up, you risk losing all the assets you may have been trying to protect by filing for Chapter 13.

 Comparing Chapter 13 to Other Types of Bankruptcy

 There are a few different types of bankruptcies that individuals can file for.
 Chapter 15 is used in foreign cases, while Chapter 12 is for family farmers and Chapter 11 is for large-scale financial reorganizations.
 These are less common, though, as they’re reserved for much more specific situations.

 Chapter 7 and Chapter 13 bankruptcy are by far the two most common types.
 However, the latter has significant benefits over the former because it allows you to simply restructure and create a plan for paying off debts without losing assets or property like your home.
 Chapter 7 bankruptcy, on the other hand, is designed for low-income and low-net-worth individuals, allowing them to liquidate their assets and cancel any unsecured debts.

 Chapter 13 Bankruptcy can stay on your credit report for up to seven years.
 But as long as you make timely payments as agreed under your plan, your credit score would gradually improve.
 In any case, however, any form of bankruptcy should be a last resort.

 You can negotiate some of your debt.
-In addition, balance transfer cards may be suitable solutions if you’re under mountain credit card debt.
+In addition, balance transfer cards may be suitable solutions if you’re in mountain credit card debt.
 Consolidating your loans can also reduce your payments and help you secure more manageable interest rates.
 You can also seek the help of a financial advisor to guide you through wiping out your debt.

 Tips for Managing Debt